GEOS-DEV/GEOS/src/docs/sphinx/basicExamples/triaxialDriver/Example.rst

 A triaxial test is usually conducted on a confined rock sample to determine material properties.
 As shown, a conventional triaxial test is described using the ``mode="mixedControl"`` testing mode in the ``TriaxialDriver``.

-In a triaxial test, the testing sample is under confining pressure (radial stresses) and subjected to increased axial load.
-Therefore, a stress control ``radialControl="stressFunction"`` is defined in the radial direction to impose confining pressure; whereas a strain control ``axialControl="strainFunction"`` is applied in the axial direction to represent axial compression.
+In a triaxial test, the testing sample is under confining pressure (radial stresses) and subject to increased axial load.
+Therefore, a stress control ``radialControl="stressFunction"`` is defined in the radial direction to impose confining pressure.
+A strain control ``axialControl="strainFunction"`` is applied in the axial direction to represent axial compression.

 The initial stress is specified by ``initialStress="-10.e6"``.
-To ensure the static equilibrium at the first timestep, its value should be consistent with the initial set of applied stresses defined in axial or radial loading functions.
+To ensure static equilibrium at the first timestep, its value should be consistent with the initial set of applied stresses defined in axial or radial loading functions.
 This stress has a negative value due to the negative sign convention for compressive stress in GEOSX.

-``steps="200"`` defines the number of load steps and ``output="simulationResults.txt"`` specifies an output file to which the simulation results will be written.
+Then, ``steps="200"`` defines the number of load steps and ``output="simulationResults.txt"`` specifies an output file to which the simulation results will be written.

 .. literalinclude:: ../../../../../inputFiles/solidMechanics/triaxialDriver_ExtendedDruckerPrager.xml